'Now there's a power', he said. 'Harnessing the lightning! The dream of mankind!'...

 Cho: Yeah yeah yeah, all right, I get it, shut up!
 You're giving me the creeps.

-- In contrast to the dreams of the rest of the Justice League in the episode "Only a Dream", the Flash's dream (before Dr. Destiny turned it into an inescapable nightmare) was a surreal romp that included giant frogs in the fridge, cannibal children, and watching cartoons of himself while a small boy picked at the plot holes.
+- In contrast to the dreams of the rest of "Only a Dream", the Flash's dream (before Dr. Destiny turned it into an inescapable nightmare) was a surreal romp that included giant frogs in the fridge, cannibal children, and watching cartoons of himself while a small boy picked at the plot holes.

 - Ugly Americans had a twist on the phrase "a dream come true", with Callie bringing Mark's dreams into reality... including such sights as Doug (the Koala-man) riding a saddle on Frank's back, and Callie looking like his naked mother.

 - Rugrats: "In The Dreamtime" involves Chuckie having a series of very surreal dreams/nightmares, featuring such things as the backyard, Spike's doghouse, and Tommy's house turning into warped dreamscapes filled with all sorts of absurd creatures and objects, Spike talking in a posh British accent, doorways to space, hallways lined with distorted pictures of Tommy, and friends spontaneously turning into clowns.
 The ending suggests that he gets it from his father.

 - Steven Universe: